ilayn/harold/README.rst

 ``harold`` is built on rainy days and boring evenings.
 If you are missing out a feature, don't be shy and contact.
-User-feedback has higher priority over the general development or shout out in the Gitter chatroom.
+User-feedback has higher priority over the general development.

-Or if you want to jump into development, PR submissions are more than welcome.
+Bug reports and PR submissions are more than welcome!

 Contact
 --------

-If you have questions/comments feel free to shoot one to ``harold.of.python@gmail.com``
+If you have questions/comments feel free to shoot one to ``harold.of.python@gmail.com`` or join the Gitter chatroom.

 .. _click for the Github page: https://github.com/python-control/python-control
 .. _Sphinx documentation: http://harold.readthedocs.org/en/latest/